 This industry-wide survey was developed to assess the impact on current projects and business performance, identify challenges professionals are facing and gather insights for advancing the profession during this time.

-165 designers (72% business owners) and 40 employees of manufacturers and retailers participated in this survey.
-Respondents closely represent the industry when comparing interior designer characteristics reported of the population by the U.S. Bureau of Labor Statistics; however, slightly over-represent the South and under-represent the West.
-Survey respondents continue to over-represent small firms (i.e., self-employed and firms with less than 10 employees).
+102 designers (78% business owners) and 16 employees of manufacturers and retailers participated in this survey.
+Respondents closely represent the industry, when comparing interior designer characteristics reported of the population by the U.S. Bureau of Labor Statistics; however, these results slightly over-represent the Midwest & Northeast and under-represent the West.
+Survey respondents continue to over-represent self-employed and small firms (i.e., less than 10 employees).

 Compared to the last survey conducted April 2021, responses in this survey had a larger proportion of self-employed firms, with a decreased response rate from small firms (2-9 employees), while medium firms (10-99 employees) and large firms (more than 100 employees) maintained similar percentages.
 When analyzing years of experience, only two categories (6-10 years and 31-40 years) saw noticeable changes between surveys, causing the average to increase (2021: 24.5 years compared to 2022: 27.2 years).
 The Retail & Entertainment sector was the only primary area that saw any significant change.